souluizhenriqueleme/sb-forum-api/README.md

 #### About the Forum Application

-This is a simple application to study a REST Implementation using
+This is a sample application to study a REST Implementation using

 * SpringBoot
 * Spring Data JPA